sourceprojects/Clipboard/README.md

 ### Ignore Custom Copy Types

-By default Maccy will ignore certain copy types that are considered to be confidential or temporary.
+By default ClipJoy will ignore certain copy types that are considered to be confidential or temporary.
 The default list always include the following types:

 * `org.nspasteboard.TransientType`